CyrilPeponnet/cyrilpeponnet.github.com/_posts/2014-09-18-diving-into-python-memory.md

 This way, each time I hit **ctrl+c**, it raises an ipdb console (and also showing the actual state of memory).

-From this prompt, I can use whatever python thing to track and understand where the issue hide.
+From this prompt, I can use whatever python thing to track and understand where the issue is hiding.

-**TIPS:*** to be able to write multilines function you can run inside your ipdb prompt type the following:
+**TIP:** to be able to write multilines function I can run the following inside my ipdb prompt type:

 ``` python
 !import code; code.interact(local=vars())